WHAT IS DEMI-FINE JEWELRY?

 - There are several benefits to investing in semi-fine jewelry.
-The first is that it's affordable without being cheap.
-You can find quality pieces without breaking the bank.
+The first is that it's affordable while still being high-quality jewelry.
+You can find great pieces without breaking the bank.

-- You enjoy precious metals and precious or semi jewels at a fraction of the fine jewelry price.
+- You can enjoy good jewelry with precious metals and precious or semi jewels at a fraction of the cost of a fine jewelry shop.

-- Demi jewelry is less likely to cause an allergic reaction.
+- Since demi is high-quality jewelry, it is less likely to cause an allergic reaction.
 Many people are allergic to the base metals used in fast fashion jewelry, such as nickel.
-However, semi-fine jewelry consists of different metals less likely to cause an allergic reaction.
+Semi-fine jewelry consists of different metals less likely to cause an allergic reaction.

-- You don't have to save semi-fine jewelry for special occasions only.
-You can wear these pieces every day without worrying about them losing their value or quality over time.
+- Unlike items purchased at fine jewelry retailers, you don't have to save semi-fine jewelry for special occasions only.
+You can wear these pieces daily without worrying about losing their value or quality over time.

-- You don't have to worry about your semi-fine jewelry tarnishing or losing its luster over time.
+- You don't have to worry about your semi-fine jewelry tarnishing or semi-jewels losing their luster over time.
+Rest assured that you will be buying good jewelry.
 Semi-fine jewelry brands take the proper precautions to ensure their pieces can withstand everyday wear and tear.

-- Since it is so affordable, you can change up your style more frequently since you can buy several pieces from semi-fine jewelry brands and mix and match them to create new looks instead of only one piece of fine jewelry.
+- Since it is so affordable, you can change your style more frequently since you can buy several pieces from semi-fine jewelry brands and mix and match them to create new looks instead of purchasing only one piece from a fine jewelry shop.

 DEMI-FINE JEWELRY PRICES